duneanalytics/docs/docs/api/quick-start/api-py.md

 ## Parameterized Queries

-Only one step changes when you are working with parameterized queries.
-You need to pass query parameters to the execution endpoint of our API.
+Only one step changes when you are working with parameterized queries - you need to pass query parameters to the execution endpoint of our API.
 There is no change to working with rest of the endpoints after this step.

-So, let us define a function `execute_query_with_params` to call the execute endpoint for parameterized queries.
+So let's define a function `execute_query_with_params` to call the execute endpoint for parameterized queries:

 ```py
 def execute_query_with_params(query_id, param_dict):